yaradal/booking-backend-challenge/README.md

 2. New booking's check-out falls within existing booking.
 3. New booking completely encompasses existing booking.
 4. Existing booking completely encompasses new booking.

+### Refactoring the code into layers

+Following the standard REST API architecture, I rearranged code into controller (for request handling), services(for business logic) and repository (for data access).

+### New feature added for extending booking
+While this feature could be implemented in different ways, I chose to update the existing record.
+Since we cannot have the same guest book the same unit multiple times, this makes sure we can still enforce this rule (we might consider changing that in the future).